dhurlburtusa/shortcuts/mongodb/mongodb-cheat_sheet.md

 # where <order> is 1 or -1.
 ```

-`createIndex()` will only creates an index if the index does not exist.
+`createIndex()` will only create an index if the index does not exist.

 ## Node.js